Technologov/IPFF/README.md

-# IPFF
-Internet Protocol - Five Fields.
+# Internet Protocol - Five Fields

 An attempts to build a hybrid between IPv4 and IPv6, improving on both.
 Large address space, but readable addresses.

    IP version 5 "Five Fields" (IP-FF) is a new version of the Internet